ashhendrata/Dragons-Paradise/README.md

 ## Fan Favorites:
 - ⭐ **Invincibility mode**: Your dragon achieves pure power through invincibility.
 For a few seconds, no enemy can hurt you.
 In this mode, clear as many of the enemies off the sky.
 It's the perfect time for revenge.
 - ⭐️ **Bloodbath**: Watch your enemies battle one another.
 We know it always ends badly for all of them!
+- ⭐️ **Competition**: Other dragons want the same food your dragon does!
+This means competition is high!
+Watch out for the YUM, OUCH, and bloodsplat effects!

 &nbsp;